Topology of Blow-ups and Enumerative Geometry: Introduction

 \section{Introduction}

-All manifolds concerned in this paper are connected and are in the real and smooth category, but are not necessarily compact and orientable.
-The cohomologies are over integer coefficients, unless otherwise stated.
+In this paper $M$ is a manifold in the real and smooth category, which is connected and paracompact, but not necessarily orientable.
+The notion $ X\subset M$ stands for a closed, smoothly embedded submanifold in $M$.
+The cohomologies are over the ring of integers, unless otherwise stated.